microsoft/SQL_LogScout/README.md

 - **-DurationInMins** - this specifies how long, in minutes, the SQL LogScout will run before it stops.
 Specify an integer value for example "10".
 This will calculate the stop time for SQL LogScout and pass it as a parameter to `DiagStopTime`.
 - **-Once** - you can request the scheduled task to run a single time at the specified `-StartTime`.
 Use either this parameter or `-Daily` but not both.
 - **-Daily** - you can request the scheduled task to run daily  at the specified `-StartTime` (the date part will be ignored for daily executions, after the very first one, only the time is honored).
 Use either this parameter or `-Once` but not both.
+- **-CreateCleanupJob** -  Without a cleanup task, the SQL LogScout Windows Task will remain after collection.
+This parameter allows you to create a job that will clean itself up after invocation.
+This is an optional parameter that defaults to $null.
+If you provide $true, you must also pass `-CleanupJobTime`.
+If $false is passed, we will not create the job or prompt and manual cleanup is required.
+- **-CleanupJobTime** - Required only when `-CreateCleanupJob` is used.
+The date passed to this field should be after the LogScout collection has completed, which is not between `-StartTime` and the endtime calculated from `-DurationInMins`.
+If you pass a date to this field, you must also pass $true to `-CreateCleanupJob`.
+If `-CreateCleanupJob` is omitted, the value passed to this parameter is ignored.
+- **-LogonType** - Defaults to null and prompts the user for input if omitted.
+Accepted values are `Interactive` and `S4U`.
+This is the value passed to create both the main SQL LogScout job and the Cleanup Job (if applicable).
+If `Interactive` is selected, when the job runs make sure your user is logged in.
+If set to `S4U`, make sure your account is logged out when the task is scheduled to run (screen lock is not considered a logout).
+If the user omits the parameter, the task will prompt Yes or No as to whether you will be logged in.
+The input will be used to determine if `Interactive` or `S4U` is used.
+For more information, see [Task Schedule Logon Type](https://learn.microsoft.com/en-us/windows/win32/api/taskschd/ne-taskschd-task_logon_type).

 Here is an example of how to schedule